 Lindsey was diagnosed with Type 1 when she was 4 years old.
-She is now 25 working as a Director in a non-profit.
+She is now 26 working as the Vice President in a non-profit.
 She has not let Type 1 stop her in pursuing an undergraduate and graduate degree, getting married, and traveling the world.

 Her diabetes "weapons of choice" are: the Dexcom G4 Platinum and the t:slim insulin pump.
 She recently married her best friend and biggest supporter.
 She is working towards an A1c goal under 7% in hopes to start a family in the next year.

 Her father was diagnosed in 2007 with Type 1.
 It left her questioning who she was with this disease and who she was going to be with diabetes in the future.
 His diagnosis made diabetes even more of a reality, causing a complete turn around in how she projects the disease to herself and to the world.